-Processes 1 2 3 4 5 10.
-The Risk Management Committee sets the direction for the Committee through clear and specific charter approved by the full Board, understood by all Commit members, and used to guide Committee activities.
-11. The Risk Management Committee reviews its charter annually to determine whether its responsibilities are adequately described, and amends policies if necessary in order to adapt to future risks the Bank may be exposed to.
-The Risk Management Committee produces meaningful, timely, and focused reports to the Board.
-13. The Risk Management Committee meetings are held every month.
-14. The Risk Management Committee recognizes the hierarchy of risks and has a separate policy on each risk.
-15. The Risk Management Committee assesses risks in a proactive manner.
-The Risk Management Committee has the necessary mechanisms to identify potential risk.
-17. The Risk Management Committee has the authority to require implementation its recommendations. of 18.
-The Risk Management Committee members are "risk-minded" in reviewing business strategies, plans, financial reports, operations, and compliance.
-19. The Risk Management Committee continuously evaluates risks and amends policies to mitigate the occurrence of certain risks.
-20. The Risk Management Committee has access to outside professional advice (accounting, legal, information technology, etc.), if necessary.
-21. Discussions at Committee meetings are open, respectful and air opposing view effectively. /S 22.
-The Risk Management Committee uses an annual calendar to plan meetings, address issues and align with planning and reporting cycles.
-23. The Risk Management Committee's minutes are clear, useful, and reported to board. the 24.
-The Risk Management Committee receives the right information it needs to fulf its responsibilities in a timely manner. ill 25.
-There is effective and open communication between Committee members.
-26. There is effective and open communication between the Committee and management.
-27. The Risk Management Committee carries out its duties diligently and effectively y.
+Proce esses 1 2 3 4 5 С The Risk Management Committee sets the direction for the Committee through a lear and specific charter approved by the full Board, understood by all Committee nembers, and used to guide Committee activities. v The Risk Management Committee reviews its charter annually to determine whether its responsibilities are adequately described, and amends policies if necessary in order to adapt to future risks the Bank may be exposed to. he Risk Management Committee produces meaningful, timely, and focused eports to the Board.
+13. T he Risk Management Committee meetings are held every month. he Risk Management Committee recognizes the hierarchy of risks and has a eparate policy on each risk.
+15. T he Risk Management Committee assesses risks in a proactive manner. he Risk Management Committee has the necessary mechanisms to identify otential risk.
+The Risk Management Committee has the authority to require implementation of is recommendations.
+The Risk Management Committee members are "risk-minded" in reviewing ousiness strategies, plans, financial reports, operations, and compliance. he Risk Management Committee continuously evaluates risks and amends olicies to mitigate the occurrence of certain risks. he Risk Management Committee has access to outside professional advice accounting, legal, information technology, etc.), if necessary.
+Discussions at Committee meetings are open, respectful and air opposing views offectively. he Risk Management Committee uses an annual calendar to plan meetings, ddress issues and align with planning and reporting cycles. he Risk Management Committee's minutes are clear, useful, and reported to the Board. he Risk Management Committee receives the right information it needs to fulfill s responsibilities in a timely manner.
+25. T here is effective and open communication between Committee members. here is effective and open communication between the Committee and nanagement.
+27. T he Risk Management Committee carries out its duties diligently and effectively.

-Tas ks 1 2 3 4 5 28.
+Tasks 1 2 3 4 5 28.
 The Risk Management Committee fulfills its statutory, fiduciary and regulatory responsibilities.
 29. The Risk Management Committee has a process of monitoring the actual risks and the control deficiencies in the Bank.
 30. The Risk Management Committee helps the Board define the risk appetite of the Bank.
 31. The Risk Management Committee exercises oversight of management's responsibilities and reviews the risk profile of the Bank to ensure that risk is not higher than the risk appetite determined by the Board.
 32. The Risk Management Committee ensures the alignment of risk management objectives with overall business strategies and performance goals.
 33. The Risk Management Committee monitors the effectiveness of risk management functions throughout the Bank, regularly evaluating the design and operating effectiveness of such controls.
 34. The Risk Management Committee ensures that infrastructure, resources and systems are in place for risk management and are adequate to maintain a satisfactory level of risk management discipline.
 35. The Risk Management Committee monitors and evaluates the independence of risk management functions throughout the Bank.
 36. The Risk Management Committee reviews the strategies, policies, frameworks, models and procedures that lead to the identification, measurement, reporting and mitigation of material risks.
 37. The Risk Management Committee reviews issues raised by internal audit that impact on the risk management framework.
 38. The Risk Management Committee ensures that the risk awareness culture is pervasive throughout the Bank.
 39. The Risk Management Committee ensures compliance with corporate governance regulations and guidelines.

-Comments, Observations, & Sugg gestions:

--

 Signature of Director

 Date Accomplished

-Related Party Transactions Committee 2021
+Related Party Transactions Committee